Lectures on Jurisprudence: Background

 Published as part of the 1976 Glasgow Edition of the works and correspondence of Adam Smith.
 It consists of two sets of lecture notes that were apparently taken from Smith's lectures of the 1760s, along with an 'Early Draft' of The Wealth of Nations.
 The same material had also appeared as An Early Draft of Part of The Wealth of Nations and as Lectures on Justice, Police, Revenue and Arms.

 Summary

 Smith’s Lectures on Jurisprudence, originally delivered at the University of Glasgow in 1762–1763, present his ‘theory of the rules by which civil government ought to be directed.’
 The chief purpose of government, according to Smith, is to preserve justice; and ‘the object of justice is security from injury.’
 The state must protect the individual’s right to his person, property, reputation, and social relations.
-Smith specifically defines the term jurisprudence as "the theory of general principles of law and government".
+Smith elsewhere specifically defines the term jurisprudence as "the theory of general principles of law and government".
 It is also defined as the general guidelines about the essence of a nation's laws.
-Smith specifically defines the term jurisprudence as "the theory of general principles of law and government".
-It is also defined as the general guidelines about the essence of a nation's laws.
+In the lectures, Smith contends that every system of law aims for, and thus jurisprudence can be divided into, "the maintenance of justice, the provision of police in order to promote opulence, the raising of revenue, and the establishment of arms for the defence of the state".